minershive/hiveon-kb/hiveos_faq/billing/billing_en.md

 The subscription system will charge once a day based on the number of paid workers in your account.

 # Can I get a discount?
-Yes, all discount plans can be viewed on the [pricing page](https://hiveos.farm/pricing/).
+Yes, all discount plans can be viewed on the <a href="https://hiveos.farm/pricing/">pricing page</a>.

 # Can I pay using a different payment system like PayPal instead of paying with cryptocurrency?
 Not at the moment.
-Payment is currently done only using cryptocurrency through the [CoinPayments](https://www.coinpayments.net/) service.
+Payment is currently done only using cryptocurrency through the <a href="https://www.coinpayments.net/">CoinPayments</a> service.

 # Can I pay Hive directly and not via CoinPayments?
 No. The billing system was not designed to work that way.